 English language teachers should adhere to the local culture and ideas of professionalism.
 "Casually smart" attire means that women should cover their shoulders (sleeveless shirts are acceptable, but very thin straps or tank tops are not).
 Women should avoid wearing low-cut shirts, mini skirts, and shirts that show their midriff.
 Open-toed shoes are acceptable.
 Men should wear long pants (not jeans), short- or long-sleeved shirt with a collar (possibly with a tie), and loafers or dress shoes.
 Sandals and tennis shoes are not acceptable when teaching.
 Long hair should be neatly tied into a ponytail.

 Excursions are not just a leisure activity - they are an integral part of developing a true understanding of the character and beauty of your host country and its surrounding area.
-We balance the intensive TEFL TESOL classroom work and practice teaching of your training with a series of enriching excursions throughout Cambodia.
+We balance the intensive TEFL TESOL classroom work and practice teaching of your training with by offering series of enriching excursions throughout Cambodia.

 - Scuba diving in Ranong, Thailand